openhive-network/devportal/_testnet/index.md

 After these changes, all we have to do is compile the source code and get the `hived` executable.
 And once we fire up the custom testnet we can start testing and experimenting.

-If you want to port some data from Hive main network you can use [Tinman](https://github.com/steemit/tinman), also developed by Hive, to help with taking snapshots of the main network.
+If you want to port some data from Hive main network you can use [Tinman](https://gitlab.syncad.com/hive/tinman), also developed by the Hive community, to help with taking snapshots of the main network.

 #### Custom live testnet